davidbarkhuizen/nitrokey-hsm/README.md

     Please retype password to confirm :

     Enciphering DKEK share, please wait...
-    DKEK share created and saved to alpeh-dkek-share.pbe
+    DKEK share created and saved to dkek-test.pbe

 convert binary to text to print to paper